wuminzhe/abi_coder_rb/README.md

 The most significant difference from the original code is that 'data' to decode in every decode_* function is no longer exact but now includes both the data needed for decoding and the remaining data.
 This change means that in the entry point('AbiCoderRb.decode'), there's no longer a need to calculate the precise data required for decoding for each type.
 This simplification streamlines the code.

-Also, some code was modified to compile to wasm. https://github.com/Shopify/ruvy
+Also, some code was modified to compile to wasm.
+Try it online: https://wuminzhe.github.io/abi.html

 ## Installation